maximeburri/simple-appointment-booking/README.md

 ng serve
 ```

-Finally enjoy in a browser to http://localhost:4200/
+Lastly enjoy in a browser to http://localhost:4200/ !

 ## Todo
+- config files and environment variables (e.g. port and urls)
-- docker files
+- docker files / CI build
 - integration tests
-- more check of form values in back-end
+- more checks of form values in back-end
+- more logging
 - user management
+- ...